 Before we get into some common questions surrounding medical malpractice lawsuits, let’s first define exactly what they are and what they cover.

-All medical malpractice claims must have the following characteristics:
+All medical malpractice claims in Pennsylvania must have the following elements:

 Medical malpractice can take many forms.
 However, here are some of the more common examples of medical negligence that might lead to a malpractice lawsuit:

 It really depends.
-You’ll need to attend all of your depositions and mediations and the pretrial.
+You’ll need to attend all your depositions, mediations, and the pretrial.
 But whether you go to court will depend on if your case gets settled before the trial begins.
 What’s the chance of it being settled?
 This also varies depending on the case.

 Of course, if the case does settle, your obligations are over.